BedrockStreaming/CodingDojo/KataCola/README.md

 ### Stock management (Team 2)
-We will have a limited amount of product (5 of each) In case of a product is missing, the vending machine should display something like that:
+We will have a limited amount of product (5 of each) you should use serializer component, already in composer (see files in utils folder) In case of a product is missing, the vending machine should display something like that:
 ```
 $ ORDER C